This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Using the right tools for your mind is where productivity starts.
 Trying to “make due” is not always better.

 I had seen the living well planner before I but was always trying to be careful with my money.
-When it came to the planning tools I used I thought that one place I could save was in the tools I use both personally and in business.
+When it came to the planning tools I thought that one place I could save was in the tools I use both personally and in business.

 The problem with fighting to use tools because they are free or cheap and don’t work with how you think or naturally flow you are not going to be working at your highest performance.
+Costing you time AND money.

 Then I bought my first living well planner and I was hooked!